Testosterol/slate/source/index.html.md

 Right now the API is only available internally at Aerofit so don’t share anything from within this documentation with anyone outside Aerofit.

-Api is primarly coded in ruby on rails.
+API is primarily coded in ruby on rails.
 The next development stages will be continuously translated into node.js

-Authors of Api are Denis Trebula and Rasmus Reiler.
+Authors of API are Denis Trebula and Rasmus Reiler.

 # Authentication